 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Integrate Tier 1 and Tier 2 interventions into curriculum and teaching practices and systemic support to identify most effective intervention.
 No baseline due to COVID - anomalous reporting 2020-21 School wide tier one interventions implemented in response to student learning needs.
 Grade level teams collaborated to provide student support and instructional practices.
+Teacher training for Tier 1 interventions in the classroom, ongoing training on MTSS, grade level discussions about and documentation of strategies for successful student interventions.
 Teacher training and support to provide Tier 1 interventions in their classrooms will result in 15% fewer COST referrals and escalation.
 Use student achievement data to inform curricular offerings regarding remediation No baseline due to COVID - anomalous reporting 2020-21 Quarterly data identified needs for credit recovery and intervention courses that were part of the academic day.
 Students moved in and out of courses at the semester.
-Using benchmark test/gpa data, a remediation plan will be created for students who do not meet expected levels.
+Continued to adapt the master schedule and course offerings to ensure access to remediation.
+Most students graduated A- G eligible which is a demonstration of the Using benchmark test/gpa data, a remediation plan will be created for students who do not meet expected levels.
 75% of identified students will take part